Are you a part of a learning pod or homeschool group that could benefit from an educational outing?

 HAELTH AND SAFETY

-The health and safety of program participants and staff at A Time for Science is a priority.
+The health and safety of program participants and staff at the Museum is a priority.
 We will be following all recommendations by the CDC to prevent the spread of COVID-19 as we begin to offer programming to the children and families in our community.

 A minimum two-week notice in writing is required for refund.
 Groups that do not cancel will be billed the full amount of the program(s).